serverlessworkflow/specification/specification.md

 <p align="center">
 <img src="media/spec/workflowdefinitionblocks.png" height="300px" alt="Serverless Workflow Definitions Blocks"/>
 </p>

+The `id` property defines the unique workflow identifier.

+The `name` property is the workflow logical name.

+The `description` property can be used to give further information about the workflow.

+The `version` property can be used to provide a specific workflow version.

+The `schemaVersion` property can be used to set the specific Serverless Workflow schema version to use to validate this workflow markup.
+If not provided the latest released schema version is assumed.

+The `execTimeout` property defines a time duration (ISO 8601 duration format) which you can use to limit the execution time of one instance of the workflow.
+If execution of a workflow instance is started, and `execTimeout` is reached before its completion, that workflow instances execution should stop immediately.
+For example an `execTimeout` value of "PT1M" defines that if an instance of this workflow is created, as has not finished execution within one minute, its execution must complete no matter what workflow state might be active at that time.

 The `functions` property can be either an in-line [function](#Function-Definition) definition array, or an URI reference to a resource containing an array of [functions](#Function-Definition) definition.